 In accordance with the Regional Public Transport Plan 2014, we have been progressively phasing out Regional Council operated school services.
-However, a small number of dedicated school services operate in Dunedin (for example, 5D Pine Hill to Logan Park High
+However, a small number of dedicated school services operate in Dunedin (for example, 5D Pine Hill to Logan Park High School, 6D, 6E and 40C).

 The recent changes to the Orbus network in Dunedin have delivered significant increases in annual boardings.
-Patronage in Dunedin has shown a steady upward trend in recent years (see Figure 11); up by 8% in the 2018/19 financial year.
+Patronage in Dunedin has shown a steady upward trend in recent years (see Figure 11 on next page); up by 8% in the 2018/19 financial year.